Warren Buffett's Approach to Investing

 1. Long term value investing

-While I agree with Buffett on most things, as a trader I have some slightly different views on this, as modern day technology has made brokerage very cheap and pretty much insignificant in the big scheme of things.
+While I agree with Buffett on most things, as a trader I have some a different perspective in regards to the long term buy and hold mentality, as modern day technology has made brokerage very cheap and pretty much insignificant in the big scheme of things.